benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 ---
-title: "How character decoding works — kinda"
+title: "A journey into character decoding"
 date: 2025-04-25
 ---